-- Three Letters of Reference - Pass O'Connor Dexterity Test at 390 seconds or less for women and 405 seconds or less for men - Must pass a urinary drug screening prior to acceptance into the program - Personal interview with Surgical Technologist Faculty Member
+- Three Letters of Reference.
+Each letter of reference must include the reference's contact information. - Must pass a urinary drug screening prior to acceptance into the program - Personal interview with Surgical Technologist Faculty Member

 If drug screening is passed and prospective student does not start on original start date, the passed drug screening can be used on the next available start date.
 If start date needs to be pushed out past the next available start date, the prospective student will need to obtain another drug screening at their expense.